Recreation Integration Victoria

 Recreation Integration Victoria is a combined service that represents a shared vision.
 Our vision is for all people with disabilities to have equal opportunities to participate in our community.

-We are an inter-municipally funded service working in partnership with the Victoria Integration Society and the Disabled Sailing Association of BC, Victoria Branch.
+We are an inter-municipally funded service working in partnership with the Victoria Integration Society.

 RIV is designed to assist people with disabilities, in the Greater Victoria area, pursue active lifestyles.
 Active living is more than simply living actively.
 Active Living contributes to our social, mental, and emotional well-being.
 It also involves cooperation and caring, peace and harmony.

-Recreation Integration Victoria is funded by the Municipalities of Esquimalt, Oak Bay, Saanich, the City of Victoria, the Peninsula Recreation Commission, and the West Shore Parks and Recreation Society.
+Recreation Integration Victoria is funded by the Municipalities of Esquimalt, Oak Bay, Saanich, the City of Victoria, and the West Shore Parks and Recreation Society.

 Recreation Integration Victoria is located in Lambrick Park (Gordon Head) at:4135 Lambrick Way